Environment and Sustainability Resources

 The Washington Office of Superintendent of Public Instruction (OSPI) Environmental and Sustainability Education program and E3 Washington, the state affiliate of the North American Association of Environmental Education (NAAEE) are collaborating to build a map of Environmental and Sustainability Education (ESE) providers and associated resources.

-Access the instruction PDF here
+Access the instruction PDF here.

 Upstream, Downriver (Film)

 "Upstream, Downriver" takes viewers into the heart of the battle for water justice.
-Powerful stories with frontline community activists are interwoven with historical context about landmark regulations that significantly reduced water pollution in the U.S. but failed to serve disadvantaged communities that are hardest hit by today’s climate crisis. learn more and Watch the trailer here.
+Powerful stories with frontline community activists are interwoven with historical context about landmark regulations that significantly reduced water pollution in the U.S. but failed to serve disadvantaged communities that are hardest hit by today’s climate crisis.
+Learn more and watch the trailer here.

 NOAA Planet Stewards